A woman with purple-tinted hair holding a camera, standing in front of a graffiti-covered metal shutter on a city sidewalk.

 About The Artist

-My career in photography began in 1980 when I moved to New York City and answered an ad in the Village Voice for a photography studio.
-I got lucky and became an apprentice of Dan Demetriad, a master photographer and printer on 57th street.
+My career in photography began in 1980, when I moved to New York City and answered an ad in the Village Voice for an assistant in a photography studio.
+I got lucky, and became an apprentice of Dan Demetriad, a master photographer and printer and owner of Dan Demitriad Studio on 57th Street.
 I learned studio photography and became a skilled black & white darkroom printer.

 Outside of the studio, I photographed the streets of New York with my 35mm Nikon.
 I began printing my own work and became an expert in the technique of hand-coloring black & white photographs with oils.
 I fell in love with using vintage medium format cameras and began shooting still life and landscape.
-I started selling my work in New York, and later when I moved to Australia with my now husband.
+I started selling my work in New York, Australia, and Boston.

 My recent work has been in medium format color film.
-My last series, Wildwood, explored local environs close to my home.
+My 2020 series, Wildwood, explored the local environs close to my home and wooded areas on Cape Ann.

-My current series is of the gardens of Sissinghurst, Great Dixter, in Sussex, England, with an somewhat abstract immediacy, concentrating on form and texture.
-The large 30” x 30” finished prints create a visual immersion into the plants.
+My current series, In The Garden, is of photographs from Sissinghurst and Great Dixter in Sussex, England.
+With an abstract immediacy, the large 30” x 30” prints create a visual immersion into the form and texture of the flora.

-Black & White: these photographs all originate from b&w negative film.
-Archivally printed from the scanned negatives.
+Black & White: My black & white photographs all originate from negative film.
+The images are archivally printed from scanned negatives.
 Some silver prints are still available.
 The hand-coloring is done with photographic oil paint on a silver print.

 “I pondered, scrutinized and photographed the willow copse from all sides, from a distance as well as close up, and I could find no name for whatever it was that I found so lovely.” - from Esther Kinsky, “River”